Notes / Jakarta

-• Choose ISJ if: You live in South Jakarta (Pondok Indah, Kemang, Cipete, Cilandak), your children are primary age, and you want a small British prep school with expert teachers, small classes, and a pure British curriculum.
+- Choose ISJ if: you live in South Jakarta (Pondok Indah, Kemang, Cipete, Cilandak) and you want a small British independent school with expert teachers, small classes, and a pure British curriculum through to A-Level (senior campus opening 2028).

-• Choose BSJ if: You live in Bintaro (or plan to), you want an unbroken K-13 pathway, and you're comfortable with an IB secondary programme rather than A-Levels.
+- Choose BSJ if: you live in Bintaro (or plan to), you want an unbroken K to 13 pathway, and you're comfortable with an IB secondary programme rather than A-Levels.

 If you're looking for a British international school in Jakarta, two names come up immediately: The Independent School of Jakarta (ISJ) and British School Jakarta (BSJ).
 Both are genuine British schools with strong reputations.
 And yet they're quite different institutions, and the right choice between them depends almost entirely on where you live and what you specifically want.